 Why has VA decided to suspend the in-person examination option?

 During the COVID-19 pandemic, VA recognizes the value of social distancing and the need to reduce the amount of face-to-face contact.
 On April 2, 2020, the VHA temporarily discontinued performing C&P exams in order to prioritize resources for essential and critically needed health care services in this emergency.
-This directive also eliminate in-person examinations except in urgent care situations and reduces the number of people entering VHA facilities in order to protect employees and patients.
+This directive also eliminates in-person examinations except in urgent care situations and reduces the number of people entering VHA facilities in order to protect employees and patients.
 VHA will conduct some C&P examinations through tele-exams and ACE where possible.
 Out of an abundance of caution for Veterans and medical providers, VBA is similarly suspending in-person C&P examinations until further notice and will continue to conduct C&P exams through ACE and Tele-C&P, when possible.

 What can I do to assist with my claim?